grantcurell/grantcurell.github.io/docs/Run VPN on OS10/README_wireguard_(unfinished).md

 4. Run `system bash`
 5. If you don't have a default route on your switch, you will need to add one with `sudo ip route add 0.0.0.0/0 via 192.168.1.1`.
 6. Before installing WireGuard you will need the latest kernel headers.
-   1. The kernel headers on the system will work a bit differently than regular systems.
+      1.The kernel headers on the system will work a bit differently than regular systems.
 I found the relevant kernel headers with `apt search linux-headers | grep $(uname -r)`
-   2. You should see an entry mentioning all - something like `linux-headers-4.9.0-11-all`.
+      2.You should see an entry mentioning all - something like `linux-headers-4.9.0-11-all`.
 You want to install that package with `sudo apt-get install -y <LINUX HEADER NAME> bc`
-   3. At this point you will need to reboot.
-Do this by exiting the command line and in enable mode running `reload`
-   4. If you do not have a permanent default route set, when you log back in you will need to run `system bash` and then readd the default route with `sudo ip route add 0.0.0.0/0 via 192.168.1.1`
+      3.At this point you will need to reboot.
+Do this by exiting the command line and in enable mode running `reload` 4.If you do not have a permanent default route set, when you log back in you will need to run `system bash` and then readd the default route with `sudo ip route add 0.0.0.0/0 via 192.168.1.1`
 7. `mkdir /opt/wireguard && cd /opt/wireguard`
 8. Now you will either need to run all of the following as sudo or you will need to add a password to the root account with `sudo passwd` and then `su -` to become root.
 9. After you have done the above run: